Markov Decision Processes with Dynamic Transition Probabilities: An Analysis of Shooting Strategies in Basketball

-As we are primarily interested in shot policies, we have chosen a binary action space; at each step in the process, the ballcarrier decides to either shoot or not shoot ($\mathbf{A} = \{\text{Shoot, Not Shoot}\}$) according to his policy $\pi(\cdot)$.
-If a shot is taken the play terminates; otherwise, the subsequent transition is generated by $T(\cdot)$.
-Later, we explore changes to passing probabilities via perturbations to $T(\cdot)$.
+As we are primarily interested in shooting decisions, we have chosen a binary action space.
+At each step in the process, the ballcarrier decides to either shoot or not shoot ($\mathcal{A} = \{\text{`Shoot', `Not Shoot'}\}$) according to his policy $\pi(\cdot)$.
+If $a_n = $ `Shoot', the play terminates; otherwise, the subsequent transition is generated by $P(\cdot)$.
+Later, we explore changes to passing probabilities via perturbations to $P(\cdot)$.